 Web Distributed Authoring and Versioning (WebDAV) is an HTTP extension that provides a collaborative way of editing and managing your files on a remote web server.
-You’ll learn in this article how to map a WebDAV drive in Windows 10 so you can access your remote files directly in File Explorer.
+Here we will show you how to map a WebDAV drive in Windows so you can access your remote files directly in File Explorer.

 How to Map a WebDAV Drive in Windows 10